Class MapSubject

 public final <V extends @Nullable ObjectMapSubject.UsingCorrespondence<V,V> formattingDiffsUsing(Correspondence.DiffFormatter<? super V,? super V> formatter)

-Starts a method chain for a check in which failure messages may use the given Correspondence.DiffFormatter to describe the difference between an actual value (i.e. a value in the Map under test) and the value it is expected to be equal to, but isn't.
+Starts a method chain for a check in which failure messages may use the given Correspondence.DiffFormatter to describe the difference between an actual map (i.e. a value in the Map under test) and the value it is expected to be equal to, but isn't.
 The actual and expected values must be of type V. The check is actually executed by continuing the method chain.
 For example:

 assertThat(actualMap)